-Having someone else teacher your clients for you while you’re away on a trip or training might strike a chord of fear.
+Having someone else teach your clients for you while you’re away on a trip or training might strike a chord of fear.
 I know, most teachers are not keen on letting someone else teach their clients.
 I mean, what if your client likes them better?
 I bet reading that out loud made you realize just how funny that sounds.
 Your clients love you.
 And, if they are willing to go to a sub or guest teacher you are amazing at what you do!
 Most clients don’t like change and would rather miss their Pilates than take from someone else.
 But, you should want your clients to take from a guest teacher.
 It’s good for your business and for clients!

 Before we talk about where to find these guest teachers or subs let’s cover three reasons why you should want and be cool with having your clients take from someone else:

 - Consistency is key!
 If you take a week off Murphy’s law would almost guarantee your client will be missing the week before or after.
-By aranging a sub for them you can ensure they only miss what they would have on their vacation.
+By arranging a sub for them you can ensure they only miss what they would have on their vacation.
 Allowing them to remain consistent, keeping Pilates in their schedule and you feeling guilt-free about taking some much deserved time off.

 - They’ll realize just how good you are!
 When another teacher works with your client they will finally hear what you have been trying to get them to understand this whole time.
 They will also be excited to share (or lament if that’s their personality) about what they did with the other teacher.
 This is not an “I liked them more” convo but just a “look what I remember, I was a good student” share time.

 - Clients who take from other teachers hear new things because every teacher has a different pair of Pilates eyeglasses on.
 It’s easy overtime for clients to tune us out.
-By hearing a new analogy, new cues or just a new voice they’ll listen to you better the next time you teach them.
+By hearing a new analogy, new cues, or just a new voice they’ll listen to you better the next time you teach them.

 Now that I’ve got you convinced that your clients will not leave you for the sub or guest teacher, in fact, they will probably last longer how do you go about finding this person?